 Shrewsbury has an indoor shopping centre and main high street with all the usual chain shops you get everywhere, which is handy but we all know it’s pointless going to them if you have them at home anyway.

 It also has some seriously gorgeous independent shops.
 The best of these are tucked away off the main drag.

-Some of our favourite Shrewsbury shops that we always go in are:
+Some of my favourite Shrewsbury shops that we always go in are:

 - White Orchard on Butcher Row (pictured above)